shannonpeng/shannonpeng.com/app/content/projects/infection.md

 Some feedback we received from mentors and instructors included:

-- **Velcro vs. Magnets:** There is a big difference between velcro and magnets — magnets limit the possible ways we can connect the blocks, while Velcro grants us multiple degrees of freedom (it doesn't even require 90º angles).
+- **Velcro vs. Magnets:** There is a big difference between velcro and magnets.
+Magnets limit the possible ways we can connect the blocks, while Velcro grants us multiple degrees of freedom (it doesn't even require 90º angles).
 Velcro might be more fun for kids, because it allows for more freeform play.
 Also, what if we turned the entire structure upside down so it hangs like a bat?
-- **Trains Need...:** Instructors were skeptical that kids would be entertained purely by colored LEDs and rearranging train cars—also, if we're going to make a toy that resembles a train, they'd expect it to have wheels and/or be motorized, and make sound.
+- **Trains Need...:** Instructors were skeptical that kids would be entertained purely by colored LEDs and rearranging train cars.
+Also, if we're going to make a toy that resembles a train, they'd probably expect it to have wheels and/or be motorized, and make sound.

 ## Playtesting

-To get more feedback, we brought our sketch models to the MIT Museum, where we could playtest with our target audience — real kids.
+To get more feedback, we brought our sketch models to the MIT Museum, where we could playtest with our target audience: real kids.

-The first thing we noticed was that the kids who visited our table immediately gravitated toward the Impossible Structures Velcro blocks. *What's that weird looking sculpture?
+The first thing we noticed was that kids immediately gravitated toward the Impossible Structures Velcro blocks. *What's that weird looking sculpture?
 I wanna check that out.*

-We were surprised to find that instead of piecing blocks together by hand, kids liked to stand back and throw blocks at the sculpture to add to it — they were amused that the block could stick where it hit the sculpture.
-We made up a game where we would take turns throwing blocks at the sculpture to see who would be the one to knock it down, and the kids enjoyed it.
+The next thing we noticed took us by surprise: rather than piecing blocks together by hand, kids liked to stand back and throw blocks at the sculpture to add to it.
+They were amused by how the block would stick and stay where it hit the sculpture.
+We started a game in which kids took turns throwing blocks at the sculpture to see who would be the one to knock it down, and the kids loved it.

-At the end of the day, we realized that **kids really like throwing things.** And many also liked throwing things at each other.
+At the end of the day, we learned that **kids really like throwing things.** And many also liked throwing things at each other.

 <div class="image-set" markdown="1">